 The list of participants of the Workshop will be established through a competition: from the submitted applications the most interesting and promising projects will be selected.

-If you are interested in participating in the XXVI edition of the International Animated Film Workshop, please send the registration form by e-mail: email@example.com
+If you are interested in participating in the XXXI edition of the International Animated Film Workshop, please send the registration form by e-mail: firstname.lastname@example.org

 The application form includes: